Home

 from The Diary of a First Grade Teacher

-"Ain't that great!" is a quote I hear often in my classroom.
-I wonder … Is this just a southern expression, or do people all over America say it?
+"Ain't that great!" is a quote I hear all the time in my classroom.
+And often, I wonder if this is just a Southern expression, or do people all over America say it?

 “What?”
 I said.
 “I KNOW I didn’t hear you say what I think you just said.”